-This custom data totally kicks other email campaigns’ butt as it allows sending very elaborate emails.
+This custom data totally kicks other email campaigns’ butt as it allows for sending very elaborate trigger emails.

 For instance, you can pass custom user parameters that define customers’ activity or inactivity.

-Turning to that presentation tool we’ve been talking before, inactive users will not click the ‘Create presentation’ button.
-That’s you triggered email campaign right there.
+Turning to that presentation tool we’ve been talking about before, inactive users will not click the ‘Create presentation’ button.
+That’s your triggered email campaign right there.

-You can send a motivational email to all those who haven’t pressed this button using the corresponding trigger in HelpCrunch auto message editor.
+You can send motivational triggered emails to all those who haven’t pressed this button using the corresponding trigger in the HelpCrunch auto message editor.